College of Engineering Roorkee

-College of Engineering Roorkee (COER) was established in 1998 by Seth Roshan Lal Jain Trust.
+College of Engineering Roorkee (COER) also known as COER University was established in 1998 by Seth Roshan Lal Jain Trust.
 It is in Roorkee on National Highway (NH-58), approximately 180 km north of Delhi, the capital of India.
 It is 7 km from Roorkee towards Haridwar.
 The campus is 12 ha.
 It is affiliated to Uttarakhand Technical University.

 Academics

-COER provides four-year B.Tech courses and two-year M.Tech courses in various engineering fields.
+COER provides four-year B.Tech courses, three-year Diploma courses in electrical, mechanical, civil & computer science engineering and two-year M.Tech courses in various engineering fields.

 COER provides two years of Masters in Business Administration and other three years of management courses (Bachelor's degree).